- Ground floor accommodation

-A pretty cosy traditional limestone studio cottage situated on the outskirts of the lovely village of Bradwell in the Peak District National Park.
+A small, pretty cosy traditional limestone studio cottage situated on the outskirts of the lovely village of Bradwell in the Peak District National Park.
 This ground floor studio near Bradwell is accessed by three steps and offers simple, comfortable and very cosy accommodation in this lovely village location; perfect for exploring the Peak District.
 There is an outdoor bench from which to relax and enjoy the spectacular view of Bradwell Edge and there is plenty of varied walking from the door, as well as a choice of renowned cycle trails within easy reach.
 The attractions of Castleton are also nearby, including the imposing ruined castle and the caves and Edale, the start of the Pennine Way.
-With wonderful countryside, historic houses, theme parks and market towns offering fine, locally-produced food and drink, you'll be spoilt for choice at what to do next at this lovely Bradwell cottage as your economical base, that still benefits from the essentials for comfortable living, for your Peak District break at any time of the year.
+With wonderful countryside, historic houses, theme parks and market towns offering fine, locally-produced food and drink, you'll be spoilt for choice at what to do next.
+This lovely Bradwell cottage is an economical base that has all the essentials for comfortable living, for your Peak District break at any time of the year.
 Note: This property is next to Ref.
 28689, together they sleep 4.

 All ground floor.
 Open plan studio accommodation with one double bed, shower room with shower, basin and WC, kitchenette and dining/sitting area.

 Gas central heating with electric heater.
 Two-ring electric hob, combination microwave/grill/oven, fridge, TV with Freeview, DVD, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Roadside parking available 50 yards from cottage.
 Bench to front.
 Sorry, no pets and no smoking.
 Shops and pub 5 mins walk.
 Note: Although all ground floor, this studio cottage is accessed via three steps.

 - Last minute